 Besides Google Ads, Google also offers it's Google Shopping platform to retailers.
 It can be a great tool to complement your other marketing efforts.

-I wanted to get back to what it means to build a website.
+Let's get back to what it means to build a website.
 Of course, your homepage is the shop window to your e-commerce business.
 So, naturally you want to build a “beautiful” website.
 However, as you’re selling just one product, you’ll really have to make the most of your page.